MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-apps.md

 ## <a name="requirements"></a>Resolve requirements for app updates

 For apps that have dependencies on other apps, you may have to update or install the dependency apps.
-The **Requirements for App Updates** page provides this information.
+The **Requirements for App Updates page provide this information.
 The requirements are divided into two categories: **Update requirements** and **Install requirements**.

 After you resolve all requirements, the app that you want to update will be ready to install.